4 Biggest Financial Hurdles for Gen Z That No One Else Has Faced

 This has made many unsure of their career paths.

-“Many people faced hurdles during this past year, and the pandemic wasn’t easy on most — especially young adults,” said Kayla Kilbride a.k.a. @girlstalkstocks.
+“Many people faced hurdles during these past years, and the pandemic wasn’t easy on most — especially young adults,” said Kayla Kilbride a.k.a. @girlstalkstocks.
 “Older Gen Z kids who are new to the workforce were forced to re-evaluate their careers so early on.”

 This has also affected members of Gen Z who have not yet graduated.